-In 1912 Texas voted for Sumners to serve as Congressman-at-Large from Texas.
-Two years later, after state redistriction, he was elected to represent the Fifth District of Texas in Congress.
-Reelected every two years, Sumners served his home state and country continuously until his voluntary retirement in 1947.
+In 1912, Texas voted for Sumners to serve as congressman-at-large from Texas.
+Two years later, after state redistricting, he was elected to represent the Fifth District of Texas in Congress.
+Re-elected every two years, Sumners served his home state and country continuously until his voluntary retirement in 1947.

 Two years after his 1947 retirement from Congress, Sumners established the Hatton W. Sumners Foundation for the Study and Teaching of the Science of Self-Government.
 Shortly thereafter, his will bequeathed property to the foundation which today generates the income that enables the Foundation to carry on its work.